Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 For AI/ML, **learning and evolution** (e.g., [[Hinton&Nowlan, 1987]](https://www.cs.toronto.edu/~hinton/absps/baldwin.pdf), [[Maynard Smith, 1987, Nature]](https://www.cs.toronto.edu/~hinton/absps/maynardsmith.pdf)).

 Finally, we thanks very much for Prof. Shi and Prof. Yao which provide our Ph.D. opportunities to study AI/ML and EC.
-We also acknowledge all authors and reviewers () from each (relatively independent) chapters.
+We also acknowledge all authors () and reviewers (Guochen Zhou) from each (relatively independent) chapters.

 ******* *** *******
 Written by Qiqi Duan & Yijun Yang @ SUSTech, Shenzhen, China.